Jayaranjani/messenger-authentication-okta-integration-blueprint/blueprint/index.md

 3. Enter the client credentials for authenticated web messaging.

-:::info
+:::primary
- Refer the source code for sample app [here](https://github.com/GenesysCloudBlueprints/messenger-authentication-okta-integration-blueprint/blob/main/docs/oauth.html "Goes to source code of the sample app")
+ **Note**: See the source code for sample app [here](https://github.com/GenesysCloudBlueprints/messenger-authentication-okta-integration-blueprint/blob/main/docs/oauth.html "Goes to source code for the sample app in this blueprint").
 :::

 ## Additional resources